-This Coal Combustion Residuals (CCR) fugitive dust control plan has been prepared for the Baldwin Energy Complex, located in Randolph County, Illinois.
-This plan addresses the 40 CFR 257.80 air operating criteria of the United States Environmental Protection Agency's CCR rule, which requires the owner or operator of a CCR unit to adopt measures that will effectively minimize CCR from becoming airborne at the facility and to prepare and operate in accordance with a CCR fugitive dust control plan.
+This Coal Combustion Residuals (CCR) fugitive dust control plan has been prepared for the Baldwin Power Plant, located in Randolph County, Illinois.
+This plan addresses the air criteria in 40 C.F.R. § 257.80 of the United States Environmental Protection Agency's CCR rule, which requires the owner or operator of a CCR unit to "adopt measures that will effectively minimize CCR from becoming airborne at the facility" and to "prepare and operate in accordance with a CCR fugitive dust control plan."
+The plan also addresses the air criteria in 35 I.A.C.
+845.500 of the Illinois Environmental Protection Agency's CCR rule, which contains similar requirements to the federal CCR rule.

-Facility Information
+1.1 Facility Information

-- Facility Name: Baldwin Energy Complex - Facility Address: 10901 Baldwin Road, Baldwin, IL 62217 - Owner/Operator: Dynegy Midwest Generation, LLC
+- Facility Name: Baldwin Power Plant

+Facility Address: 10901 Baldwin Road, Baldwin, IL 62217 Owner/Operator: Dynegy Midwest Generation, LLC (DMG)